samuelhbne/vpn-launchpad/README.md

 ## Why vpn-launchpad?
 With vpn-launchpad, you can:
- - Create a L2TP server instance on demand with the rate as low as $0.0059 per hour ATM.
+ - Create a L2TP server instance on demand with the rate as low as $0.0058 (t2.nano instance locate in Ohio) per hour ATM.
  - Delete the server instance after using to avoid unnecessary cost.